ajdoc/ajd-validation/docs/package_development.md

 		'baseDir' => __DIR__,
 		'baseNamespace' => __NAMESPACE__
 	])`
-- Custom Extension is a way to add Rules,Exceptions,Filters,Logics and Macros in one class.
+- Custom Extension is a way to add Rules,Exceptions,Filters,Logics,Client Sides and Macros in one class.
-- It is recommended to add Rules,Exceptions,Filters,Logics and Macros by clasess.
+- It is recommended to add Rules,Exceptions,Filters,Logics,Client Sides and Macros by clasess.
 - To register an extension use `->registerExtension(new \AJD_validation\Contracts\Base_extension $extension)`.
 - You can read more about extension class here:
 	[Adding Custom Rule](advance_usage/adding_custom_rules.md)